NikhilBagwe/web-dev-notes/JS/JS Interview questions.md

 - An interpreted language is one that does not require compiling into machine language.
 - It is executed by an interpreter who reads the source code and converts it into a form that is directly executed.
 - The interpreter executes code line by line which makes JavaScript synchronous in nature.

+## 8. What is Promise and promise.all ?

+- Promise helps us to perform asyncrohnous tasks in JS such an API call......
+- promise.all() helps us to perform 2-3 asynchronous tasks concurrently.
+- Explain how it works and is executed BTS ?
+- Parallel concurrency - Suppose there are 3 promises to be executed concurrently.
+Then concurrency dosen't mean that all 3 are executed at same time.
+First promise is sent for exec., then second one and so on.
+Once all are sent then the execution happens parallely.
+Sending them parallely at the same time is not possible.
+- Why parallel is not possible ? : Since JS is single-threaded.
+At a time only 1 process can be executed.

+## 9. Why is Event Loop necessary/importance ?

+- Gives JS the power to perform asynchronous tasks....

+## 10. Suppose there are 3 statments - 1st and 3rd are console.log() and 2nd is an setTimeout() for 3 sec.
+Explain with event loop how this are executed.

+- As JS is synchronous it will execute 1st stmt console.log().
+- Then it sees a setTimeout which is async task, so it pushes it in the macro task queue and then execute the 3rd stmt console.log().
+- After 3 sec Event loop will check if the main thread is empty or not and then push code inside of setTimeout into it.

+#